ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 New style
 <root> text </root>
 No characters outside of root element. (no XML processing statement, no BOM, no line feed chars.
+Much cleaner.

 This app-
   Ignores the extraneous info and looks only at the root element.